-From a cash management perspective, we currently distribute cash on hand above amounts required pursuant to the Management Agreement to our indirect parent, CCIC.
+From a cash management perspective, we currently distribute cash on hand above amounts required pursuant to the Management Agreement to our member and ultimately other subsidiaries of CCIC.
 If any future event would occur that would leave us with a deficiency in our operating cash flow, while not required, CCIC may contribute cash back to us.